nickibeaks/btc-scrna-training/material/docs/advanced.md

 !!! tip

-    Note that each marker (gene) is into a single row.
-This long format is related with best practices for data analysis.
+    Note that each marker (gene) is presented in a single row.
+This long format aligns with best practices for data analysis.

 #### 2.1.
 Meta-programs